With free cinema tickets and up to 6.2.5% interest on savings, is it worth opening this current account with Lloyds?

 Which lifestyle benefit should you choose?

-So there’s a clear winner in value for those cinema tickets.
-Of course it’s possible to save money on tickets most days, but it is harder to get discounts on weekends or for posh seats.
-So if you go to the cinema at least six times a year (or three times if you’re a couple), it’s the best option.
+It’s possible to save money on tickets most days, but it is harder to get discounts on weekends or for posh seats.
+So if you go to the cinema at least six times a year (or three times if you’re a couple), it’s likely this is the best option.

 Club Lloyds Interest rates